senzhaocode/FuSViz_docs/docs/Input.rst

 Prepare input files for FuSViz
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FuSViz does not take raw output of SV callers as input.
-Here, we provide
+*FuSViz* does not take raw output of SV callers as input.
+Here, we
-an in-house script **SV_standard.pl** to prepare the input format for
+provide an in-house script **SV_standard.pl** to prepare the input
-FuSViz.
-In short, SV calls of sample cohort are aggregated directly if
+format for *FuSViz*.
+In short, SV calls of sample cohort are aggregated
-one caller is used.
-Sometimes multiple callers are utilized -
+directly if one caller is used.
+Sometimes multiple callers are utilized
-**SV_standard.pl** firstly merges and makes a consensus set from output
+- **SV_standard.pl** firstly merges and makes a consensus set from
-of multiple callers per sample, then aggregates the results of all
+output of multiple callers per sample, then aggregates the results of
-samples together.
+all samples together.
 This script depends on the tool
 `SURVIVOR <https://github.com/fritzsedlazeck/SURVIVOR>`__ (download and
 install it according to the developer’s instruction and make it
 available in your ``$PATH``).